arangodb/arangodb-docker/README-short.txt

-# What is ArangoDB?

-A distributed open-source database with a flexible data model for documents, graphs, and key-values.
+ArangoDB - a distributed open-source database with a flexible data model for documents, graphs, and key-values.